MewsSystems/gitbook-connector-api/changelog/README.md

 # Changelog

+## 9th December 2024
+* Extended [Add external payment](../operations/payments.md#add-external-payment) request with support for all external payment types enabled by the enterprise.

 ## 6th December 2024
 * New section [API Events](../events/README.md) added.
 Documentation-only, no changes to API.
 * Extended [Availability block](../operations/availabilityblocks.md#availability-block) response object with `ReleaseStrategy` property, this affects the following operations: